 Here are some practical tips to help keep food you prepare and eat safe during your celebrations:

-- wash your hands regularly with soap and water before food preparation and consumption
+• wash your hands regularly with soap and water before you handle or eat food

-- plan ahead to keep your food cool until you're ready to eat.
-Any foods which you would usually keep in the fridge at home also need to be kept cool on your picnic.
-This includes; any food with a use-by-date, cooked dishes, salads and dairy products
+• any foods which you would usually keep in the fridge at home also need to be kept cool on your picnic.
+This includes any food with a use-by-date, cooked dishes, salads and dairy products

-- place these foods in a cool box or cool bag with ice or frozen gel packs.
+• plan ahead to keep your food cool until you're ready to eat by using in a cool box or cool bag with ice or frozen gel packs.
 Distribute these throughout the box or bag, not all at the bottom.
 You can also use frozen drinks to help keep your cool box cold.
-Store cold food below 5 degrees to prevent bacteria from growing.

 If food isn't handled properly people are at risk of food poisoning from:

-- listeria – is most commonly associated with chilled, ready-to-eat foods like cured meats, pre-prepared sandwiches and salads
+• listeria – is most commonly associated with chilled, ready-to-eat foods like cured meats, pre-prepared sandwiches and salads and blue-veined and mould-ripened soft cheeses, like camembert and brie

 Read our Providing food at community and charity events for specific advice about making and serving cakes at community events.